Down

 The chocolate chips started to melt down as they were heated.

-He had a meltdown when he realized he had lost his wallet.
+He had a meltdown when he realised he had lost his wallet.

 Up and down: Refers to a vertical movement or a thorough search or inspection of an area.